vercel-support/johnny.sh/content/blog/shadowsocks-proxies.md

 description: 'A brief intro to shadowsocks proxy'
 ---

 In case you didn't know, the best way to get around the Great Firewall is with an obfuscated proxy like [shadowsocks](https://github.com/shadowsocks), not a VPN.
 Shadowsocks is amazing, the client is free and open source.
 You just have to bring your own server.
-Here are some providers/options:
+Here are your options...

 ### Self hosted / VPS
 Set up your own shadowsocks server on any VPS from a provider, preferably one with high bandwidth + fast network I/O.